Roney-juma/journal-api/README.md

 npm install

 #### Starting the Application
-Ensure MongoDB is running.
 Start the application:

 node src/app.js

-The application will run on http://localhost:3306.
+The application will run on https://journal-api-8xkw.onrender.com/v1.

 #### Project Structure
 The project is structured as follows:

-` \
+    `` \
-journal-app/
+src/
 │
 ├── models/
 │   ├── Category.js